 Before the new employee reports for the first day of employment, HR should have already laid out what his or her schedule will look like for the first several weeks.
 Although this increases the workload for HR, it helps employees feel supported by their new employer.
 This is especially critical for retention purposes when employees work entirely from home.

-- Prepare HR documents and personalize them for the new employee.
-Documents should include an employee handbook, information about direct deposit of paychecks, an employment contract, confidentiality or non-disclosure agreement, and benefit information tailored to the new employee’s role.
+Prepare HR documents and personalize them for the new employee.
+Documents should include an employee handbook, information about direct deposit of paychecks, an employment contract, confidentiality or non-disclosure agreement, and benefits information tailored to the new employee’s role.

 The company should set up all hardware and software before the new employee starts working.
 Including the new hire in the discussion and decision-making process about hardware and software requirements when possible can expedite the entire process.